Good vs Bad Debt

 Did you know that when you buy a new car and drive it off the lot, it instantly depreciates?
 It’s true: The car is worth less one minute after you drive it off the lot than it was when you bought it.
 That depreciation is what makes car debt fall into the bad debt category.

 Rather than making this type of bad debt purchase, think about alternative ways to buy a car.
 You can save the cash and buy a car outright, or if you can’t do that, at least look for an interest-free loan that won’t add to the total cost of the car.
 Many dealerships offer these types of loans as promotions to get customers in the door.

 One of the worst types of bad debt is payday loans.
 People typically use these types of loans in an emergency or when they need some extra cash to make it to their next payday.
 But there is a catch – a huge one.
 The annual interest rates on these loans can top 400%.
 You read that correctly: four hundred percent!
 In other words, if you borrow $500, you can expect to pay $75 to $150 per week in interest until it’s paid off.
 No wonder people who take out these loans constantly need to take out a new loan to pay off the old one!

 As the master of your financial future, you have the ability to decide which type of debt you will accept.
 Will you use it to enhance your future or will you use it to put a drain on your finances?
-If you need help determining which type of debt will best serve you, reach out to the friendly folks at American Credit Foundation.
+If you need help determining whether you’ve got good vs bad debt and which type of debt will best serve you, reach out to the friendly folks at American Credit Foundation.
 They will look at your unique situation and help you decide on the best course of action.